Billions of Plastic Bottles

 Reduce plastic bottle production by a billion bottles a year.
 Do I expect to sell 1.1 billion shampoo bars?
 That would be RAD!
 But, heavens no!
 I'm just going to help change the market, industry, and a little piece of the world by being a pioneer.
 The Big Brands will someday follow my lead.

+I'm studying the sciences at Dickinson College in Pennsylvania - one of the most sustainably focused colleges in the United States.
 When I was little my dad told me that everyone has the power to change the world.
 I do.
 I will.

 You do.
 And you can too.
 Put an end to plastic shampoo bottles!